aryarm/as_analysis/Snakefiles/README.WASP.md

 # WASP Pipeline

-If you'd like to run the variant calling pipeline on its own, you should provide required input in `config-WASP.yaml`.
+If you'd like to run the WASP pipeline on its own, you should provide required input in `config-WASP.yaml`.

 This pipeline is an adaption of the one by [Graham McVicker](https://github.com/gmcvicker).
 You can find the original in the WASP repository [here](https://github.com/bmvdgeijn/WASP/blob/master/mapping/Snakefile).